Institute4FutureHealth/CHA/docs/source/api/datapipes/memory.rst

-This class inherits from DataPipe and provides methods to store and retrieve data using unique keys.
+This class inherits from DataPipe and uses simple on memory python dictionary.